PVAngular/MovieSearch/README.md

 # MovieSearch
 Search for movies in IMDB
-Please copy this the file in https://github.com/PVAngular/MovieSearch/blob/master/index.html into your browser
+Please copy this file ( https://github.com/PVAngular/MovieSearch/blob/master/index.html ) into your browser